polterguy/polterguy.github.io/tutorials/database-crud/index.md

-this allows you to easily modify for instance authorisation requirements, arguments passing, add additional business logic to your files, etc. So even though the code is not very _DRY_ in its original state, separate endpoint files for separate operations are still typically useful and a feature you will learn to appreciate further down the road, as you start modifying your Hyperlambda files.
+this allows you to easily modify for instance authorisation requirements, arguments passing, add additional business logic to your files, etc. So even though the code is not very _DRY_ in its original state, separate endpoint files for separate operations are still typically useful, and a feature you will learn to appreciate further down the road, as you start modifying your Hyperlambda files.
 If you want to see the power of these CRUD slots you can check out the documentation for the [magic.data.common](/documentation/magic.data.common/) module that you can find in the